Troops rescue 25 hostages from Boko Haram captivity in Borno

 By Kingsley Omonobi

-Following unrelenting effort by troops to clear remnants of Boko Haram Terrorists (BHT) enclaves in Borno and contiguous states, troops of 144 Battalion have successfully rescued 25 hostages from captivity of BHTs.
+Abuja —Troops of 144 Battalion have successfully rescued 25 hostages from the captivity of Boko Haram terrorists enclaves in Borno and contiguous states.

-The gallant troops in conjunction with Hybrid Force extricated 14 hostages in a clearance operation at Gobara village in Gwoza Local Government Area of Borno state on Saturday.
+The troops in conjunction with Hybrid Force, extricated 14 hostages in a clearance operation at Gobara village in Gwoza Local Government Area of Borno State on Saturday.

-Director, Army Public Relations said, “The rescued persons include 6 women and 8 children”.
+Director, Army Public Relations, Brig-Gen Onyema Nwachukwu, said: “The rescued persons include six women and eight children.

-“In a similar operation on Sunday, troops of 82 Task Force Battalion in conjunction with Hybrid Force, raided BHT enclave in Gava Village in Gwoza Local Government Area of Borno State and rescued 11 civilians.
+“In a similar operation on Sunday, troops of 82 Task Force Battalion in conjunction with Hybrid Force, raided Boko Haram enclave in Gava Village in Gwoza Local Government Area of Borno State and rescued 11 civilians.

 “All rescued victims are presently in troops’ custody undergoing profiling.